Japneet62/MEG_projects/README.md

 # MEG_projects
-Sample codes to conduct MEG data extraction, cleaning, and analysis in Fieldtrip toolbox.
+Sample codes to conduct MEG data extraction, cleaning, and analysis in the Fieldtrip toolbox

 # Script description:
 The scripts are analysing three different experiments in MEG -
 1. Auditory Evoked Fields
 2. Resting State Artifacts